Grizz24/Number-Counter/README.md

 Number Counter

 ## 🚀 Overview
-This project is a [what it is] built to solve [problem].
+This project is a Number Increment built to help keep track of incrementing and decrementing numbers.

 ## 🛠 Tech Stack
-- React.js
+- Javascipt
-- Django
+- Html
-- MySQL
+- CSS

 ## ✨ Features
-- Feature 1
-- Feature 2
-- Feature 3
+- To Increment numbers
+- To decrement numbers

 ## 🌐 Live Demo
 [Add link here]